Overview of breastfeeding

 - reduces your chances of getting breast and ovarian cancer

-- is free and saves you time, as breastfeeds are ready to go!
+- saves you time, as breastfeeds are ready to go!

 For pēpi, breast milk:

-- Talk to your midwife, GP or lactation consultant about any questions you have about breastfeeding.
+- Ask your midwife, general practice team or lactation consultant any questions you have about breastfeeding/chestfeeding.

 - Check out the help you can get from the Canterbury Breastfeeding Advocacy Service.
-It offers free breastfeeding education sessions, breastfeeding support groups (pregnant women are welcome) and mother-to-mother breastfeeding peer counsellors.
+It offers free education sessions and has mother-to-mother breastfeeding peer counsellors.
+It also has support groups that you are welcome to attend if you are pregnant.

-- Waitaha Primary Health has a Community-Based Lactation Support Service that provides specialist support for mothers with complex breastfeeding issues at community-based clinics, at home, through individual appointments and through email, text or telephone follow-up if needed.
+- Waitaha Primary Health has a Community-Based Lactation Support Service.
+It provides specialist support for parents with complex breastfeeding/chestfeeding issues.
+It can do this at community-based clinics or at home.
+You can have individual appointments, then email, text or telephone follow-up if needed.

-- Have skin-to-skin contact with your pēpi straight after they're born, giving them time to latch on your breast.
-It may take a wee while for them to do so, but that's OK.
+- Have skin-to-skin contact with your pēpi straight after they are born, giving them time to latch on your breast.
+It may take a wee while for them to do so, but that is OK.
 This BreastfeedingNZ video has useful information about initiating early feeds.

-There are some common problems women can have with breastfeeding.
-But if you run into any difficulties, your midwife can support you and help you to overcome them.
+There are some common problems you can have with breastfeeding/chestfeeding.
+If you run into any difficulties, your midwife, lactation consultant or support group can help you overcome them.

 HealthInfo recommends the following pages